yasir13001/shopAI/README.md

 ## 🧠 Project Motivation

-Manual order entry is slow, error-prone, and inefficient. **Checkitout** automates this process by understanding user input using AI and mapping it directly to your product inventory.
+Manual order entry is slow, error-prone, and inefficient. **ShopAI** automates this process by understanding user input using AI and mapping it directly to your product inventory.

 **Use cases include:**